qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Data Request Not Forwarded Event

-This event is fired after an [Access feed] if and when a access request cannot be forwarded to a Data Provider.
+This event is fired after an [Access feed] if and when a access request cannot be forwarded to a server.

 ## Pending Peer Data Reference Event